 When you’re overstressed, filled with so many negative emotions running through you, all you may need is an easy win.

-Some super easy tasks like making your bed when you get up, doing your projects on time, practicing mindfulness, exercising, washing your dishes can be extremely effective ways to make you feel like a winner.
+Some super easy tasks like making your bed when you get up, doing your projects on time, practicing mindfulness, exercising, and washing your dishes can be extremely effective ways to make you feel like a winner.

 Sage Tip – Choose short tasks that get done quickly and are extremely easy to do.